snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

    writes them to file
 -  The :class:`BatchParameters` and :class:`BatchResults` classes.
 Containers for
-   multiple :class:`Parameters` and :class:`Results` objects; used when evaluations are performed by Dakota in :ref:`batch mode <interfaces:batch>`.
+   multiple :class:`Parameters` and :class:`Results` objects; used when evaluations are performed by Dakota in :ref:`batch mode <interfaces:batch>`
+-  The :class:`BatchSplitter', for splitting batch parameters files into the text for individual evaluations.
+Useful when converting an existing workflow that expects individual parameters files to work with Dakota's batch interface.
 -  The :func:`read_parameters_file` function.
 Constructs :class:`Parameters`,
    :class:`Results`, :class:`BatchParameters`, and :class:`BatchResults` objects from a
    Dakota parameters file.